 Black Lives Matter.
 We have been looking at ourselves, listening to others, and it is crystal clear that as a business we need to do more.
 It is not enough to simply acknowledge oppression, it is not enough to say that we condemn racism, it is not enough to say #blacklivesmatter.
 We need to think better, talk better, be better, but most importantly, ACT better.
-Here are seven steps we are taking to start this process:
+Here are seven steps we are taking (from June 2020) to start this process:

 There’s so much to learn.